lu-moreira/udacity-capstone-project/README.md

 # Dependencies

-Take a look at the package.json files under backend and client folders.
+Take a look at the package.json files under backend and frontend folders.

 ## Deploying on your own in AWS
 This assumes that you already have an AWS Profile called *serverless* and are using *us-east-2* region